-- A valid hunting version Outdoors Card number - A VISA, MasterCard or American Express credit card. - The first and second choice (if you have one) Wildlife Management Units (including any sub-units) to which you would like to apply - A Touch-Tone[TM] telephone.
+- A valid hunting version Outdoors Card number - A VISA or MasterCard credit card. - The first and second choice (if you have one) Wildlife Management Units (including any sub-units) to which you would like to apply - A Touch-ToneTM telephone.